 Approximately 10 to 15% of primary care workload is concerned with common skin conditions and managed entirely within the Family Practice.

-Our group of enthusiastic family physicians has obtained an additional training in Practical Dermatology as well as gained an extensive experience in the skin disease management.
+Our group of enthusiastic family physicians has obtained an extensive experience in skin disease management.
 We are happy to offer an assistance to our colleagues in managing skin conditions and reviewing suspicious lesions on an expedited basis.

-Two of our doctors are currently accepting a general primary care dermatology referrals to treat a variety of skin conditions such as acne, dermatitis, eczema, rosacea, psoriasis, vitiligo, warts, shingles, fungal infections, hair and nail problems.
+4 of our doctors are currently accepting referrals to treat a variety of skin conditions such as acne, dermatitis, eczema, rosacea, psoriasis, vitiligo, warts, shingles, fungal infections, hair and nail problems.

 Majority of the skin conditions can be treated with medication and non-invasive therapy.
 However, some require surgical intervention or other invasive procedures (see below).

 Cryotherapy utilizes liquid nitrogen to freeze and destroy the disease affected skin cells.

 Biopsy is employed to diagnose and rule out certain skin conditions.